 I then jumped on the NZ Police website which has a record of all reported vehicle thefts for the past 6 months and did some number crunching of my own.

-Basically I looked for every motor on the AA list then added the following 5 vehicles (all of which I felt would probably have a higher theft rate then the Mazda Premacy!)
+Basically, I looked for every motor on the AA list then added the following 5 vehicles (all of which I felt would probably have a higher theft rate than the Mazda Premacy!)

 Nissan Terrano, Nissan Skyline, Nissan Silvia, Mitsubishi Lancer and the trusty Toyota Hiace van (Figured a van should be allowed seeing that the Premacy was there!)

 Admittedly it dawned on me that I’d missed a couple of obvious cars, such as the Honda Integra, but I have no intention of going back to the list as it really is tedious looking at an Excel spreadsheet!
 I’ve also included the numbers that I counted.

 My selection from the NZ Police website (Last 6 months data)

 1: Subaru Legacy 93

 3: Mazda Familia 44

 8: Honda Torneo (8) Honda Accord (23) Total 31